nmeum/archive-logs/README.md

 This function can be activated by compiling with `HAVE_SENDFILE=0` (the default).
 Disclaimer: The compat function is less well tested.

+Afterwards, the software can be installed globally using:

+	make install

 ## License

 This program is free software: you can redistribute it and/or modify it